open5e/open5e/source/monsters/tome-of-beasts/D/drakes/coral-drake.rst

 anemones, and toxic corals.

-Aside from humankind, the coral drake harbors a great rivalry with dragon turtles.
+Aside from humankind, the coral drake harbors a great rivalry with the :ref:`srd:dragon-turtle`.
 These beasts prize the same hunting grounds and nests and fight for supremacy in the richest reefs.

 Coral Drake